Atwater Dog Bite Lawyer

 - Track down any witnesses

-- Wash the dog bite wound with soap and water to prevent the risk of infection
+- Wash the dog bite wound with soap and water to prevent infection.

 - Seek medical attention promptly